Is It True That LSD Can Stay In Your Spinal Cord Forever?

 LSD, like most hallucinogenic substances, can be very good or it can be very bad.
 Bad trips can cause damage and leave symptoms similar to PTSD.
 Hallucinogen Persisting Perception Disorder is an incredibly rare but still very real result of hallucinogen use, especially when use has been heavy.
 People who develop HPPD have ongoing symptoms of a trip, like visual disturbances, auditory disturbances, and other issues differentiating reality.

 Most of the mental health field agrees that hallucinogens are not inherently addicting.
 However, with enough chronic use, the brain is capable of developing a chemical dependency on just about any substance.
 Addiction is also dependent on environmental factors and a genetic predisposition to addictive behaviors.

 Harmony Place addiction treatment center provides residential drug and alcohol detox treatment and inpatient treatment to handle withdrawals and care for LSD addiction.
-If you or a loved one are concerned about the long lasting effects of lsd use or other drug addiction, call us today for a private consultation at: 1-855-652-9048.
+If you or a loved one are concerned about the long-lasting effects of LSD use or other drug addiction, contact us today for a private consultation.